wessenstam/stageworkshop/documentation/sh-colo.md

 ## Overview

-Rebuild AHV-2 cluster in 1 hour. need more automation.
+Rebuild AHV-2 cluster no more than 1 hour.

 ## Foundation